PurwadiPw/PurwadiPw/readme.md

 </p>

 ---
-✨ I am a Software Engineer with 6+ years of experience.
+✨ I am a Software Developer with a foundation in both Front-end and Back-end technologies.
 While frontend development is my forte, I also like to dive into the backend and mobile world.
 Always enjoy writing structured code and always seeking opportunities to level up my skills.
 I would be a fast learner in doing new things and building good teamwork either.

 ## ⚡ Technologies
 Talk to me about:
 - Front-end development using **Vue, React, Tailwind, Bootstrap**.
-- Back-end development using **PHP (Laravel, Codeigniter), Node.Js (Adonis, Fastify)**.
+- Back-end development using **PHP (Laravel, Codeigniter), Node.Js (NestJS, AdonisJS)**.
 - Mobile application development using **React Native** and **Flutter**.
 - Making for **Relational Database Management Systems**.
 - DevOps **Docker**.